The differences between private and school swimming lessons07/12/2015 Parents

 School swimming lessons are part of the National Curriculum.
-Children are required to meet the standard distance requirements of 25m unaided swimming so the ficus will be on attaining this.
+Children are required to meet the standard distance requirements of 25m unaided swimming so the focus will be on attaining this.

-Private swimming lessons allow a much more comprehensive course, with 1-1 attention between the swimming coach and the student.
+Private swimming lessons allow a much more comprehensive course, with 1-1 attention between the swimming teacher and the student.

 Private tuition is less rigid.
 It will teach your child everything they need to know about swimming and pool safety, but the emphasis is on them enjoying the experience, keeping healthy and learning to swim at their own pace.